Lipschitz stability and reconstruction in inverse problems for semi-discrete parabolic operators: Concluding remarks and perspectives

 Regarding the results presented in \cite{IY-1998}, we observe that they also establish a stability result based on boundary measurements.
 To achieve a similar result in the semi-discrete setting, it is essential to develop a semi-discrete Carleman estimate with boundary observation.
 In this direction, to the best of our knowledge, only a few works address Carleman estimates with boundary data; see, for instance, \cite{LOPD:2023,ZY-2024} for the discrete Laplacian operator and \cite{CLNP2022} for a semi-discrete fourth-order parabolic operator.
 Therefore, as a first step toward incorporating boundary observation, one must derive a semi-discrete Carleman estimate for a semi-discrete parabolic operator with boundary data.
 Furthermore, motivated by \cite{CLNP2022,WZ:2024}, it would be interesting to explore inverse problems for higher-order operators using semi-discrete Carleman estimates.

 In \cite{BDLR:2007}, the results of controllability and inverse problems were obtained for parabolic operators with a discontinuous diffusion coefficient.
 A natural extension of our work would be to establish the stability of a coefficient inverse problem when the diffusive function is discontinuous.
-A promising approach could be to adapt the methodology from \cite{N:2014}, where a Carleman estimate was developed for a semi-discrete parabolic operator with discontinuous diffusive coefficient in the one-dimensional setting.
+A promising approach could be to adapt the methodology from \cite{N:2014}, where a Carleman estimate was developed for a semi-discrete parabolic operator with discontinuous diffusive coefficient in the one-dimensional setting and applied to obtain controllability results.
 Hence, the first step is to extend this methodology to arbitrary dimensions and subsequently to adapt it to the study of inverse problems.

 Recently, the Lipschitz stability for the discrete inverse random source problem and the Hölder stability for the discrete Cauchy problem have been obtained in \cite{Wu_2024} in the one-dimensional setting.
 In turn, a Carleman estimate for the semi-discrete stochastic parabolic operator is obtained in arbitrary dimensions, implying a controllability result \cite{LPP:2024}.
-We note that the methodology developed here cannot be used in the stochastic case, although the discrete setting can be used to extend into arbitrary dimension the semi-discrete inverse problem studied in \cite{Wu_2024}, we refer to \cite{QL:YW:2024} and references therein for stochastic inverse problems in the continuous framework.
+We note that the methodology developed here cannot be used in the stochastic case, although the discrete setting can be used to extend into arbitrary dimension the semi-discrete inverse problem studied in \cite{Wu_2024}.
+We refer to \cite{QL:YW:2024} and references therein for stochastic inverse problems in the continuous framework.

 The inverse problem of coefficient identification with time discretization is addressed in \cite{Klibanov2024_tiempo_discreto}.
 A natural extension of this work would be to consider the fully discrete problem in both space and time.
 Achieving this would require the development of a fully discrete version of the Carleman estimates, potentially by adapting the techniques presented in \cite{GCHS2021,LMZP2023}.
 Moreover, exploring the extension to systems of parabolic equations, as investigated in \cite{MFG_Klibavov_2023} with a boundary measurement, presents another compelling research direction.
 Finally, the study of numerical reconstruction schemes similar to those presented in \cite{CNumerico_Klibanov_2025} would also be a valuable contribution.